nforgeio/neonKUBE/Images/metricbeat/README.md

 * Memory
 * Network

-You may may modify these behaviors by creating a derived image, modifying the `/metricbeat.yml.sh` configuration script and then redeploying the cluster's **neon-log-metricbeat** containers as described below.
+You may may modify these behaviors by creating a derived image, modifying the `/metricbeat.yml.sh` configuration script and then redeploying the hive's **neon-log-metricbeat** containers as described below.

 NOTE: Although it would be nice to run Metricbeat as a Docker service, that doesn't work because it has to run on the host network.